Summertime is fun time - and, unfortunately, injury time - for kids.

 Check Out the Playground Equipment

-Today's modern play areas are designed to be more safe.
+Today's modern play areas are designed to be safer.
 They are made of softer components and have reduced risks of falls.
 The U.S. Consumer Protection Safety Commission says playground equipment should not have "S" hooks or protruding bolts.
 Platforms should have guardrails and surfacing should not absorb heat to eliminate the possibility of burns.
 Also, parents should supervise small children if they are on potential fall areas such as stairs.

 Have the Children Wear Protective Equipment

 According to the Bike Helmet Safety Institute, more than 135 deaths, 40,000 head injuries, and 20,000 scalp and face injuries are suffered by children between ages 4 and 15 in the United States each year.
 Most of these injuries can be reduced through the use of bicycle helmets.
 Likewise, skateboarding injuries cause about 50,000 visits to emergency departments and 1,500 children and adolescents to be hospitalized across the country.
-Bicycle and skateboard safety equipment should meet or exceed safety standards of the U.S. Consumer Product Safety Commission.
+Bicycle and skateboard safety equipment should meet or exceed the safety standards of the U.S. Consumer Product Safety Commission.

 Secure Windows, Especially on Upper Stories

 Window screens, designed for escape during a fire, can be easily popped out by toddlers.
 Youngsters also can usually figure out how to open windows without help from their parents or babysitter.
-Windows where children play inside should be secured at all times.
+Windows, where children play inside, should be secured at all times.
 Guards also can be installed to prevent the windows from being opened any more than four inches.